jetbrains-academy/javascript-fullstack-course/TestingDebugging/logging/task.md

-Now it's time to add logger middleware to our project.
-It can be very handy later.
+Now it's time to add logger middleware to our project — it will be very useful later.

 ### Task
 Add the [morgan](https://expressjs.com/en/resources/middleware/morgan.html) logging middleware to the project.

-This can be done in three simple steps.
-After doing it, run the application, use different routes with education frontend or without, and look at the output.
+You can achieve this in just three simple steps.
+Once you’ve implemented it, run the application, try out different routes (with or without the educational frontend), and observe the output.

 <div style="text-align: center; width:80%; max-width: 700px;">
 <img src="images/logs.png">
 </div>

 #### 1. Import
-Add import at the beginning of the file.
+Import `morgan` at the beginning of your file.
 ```js
 import morgan from "morgan";
 ```